badsyntax/kohana3-examples/README.md

 I'm hoping these files will be useful to those just starting out with Kohana3.

+If you'd like to view the front-end of these files, you can do so here: [http://kohana3.badsyntax.co/](http://kohana3.badsyntax.co/)

 Feel do what you want with the example code.
 Suggestions welcome, send emails to willis.rh@gmail.com